unproductive-labs/isekai-world-state/players/3260549d/character.md

 - **DRANK FROM THE STARLIGHT POOL** - gained cosmic powers
 - Used Starlight Vision to discover an ancient skeleton hidden in the grove
 - **PERFORMED RESURRECTION** - brought back a spectral mage using cosmic energy
+- Asked the spectral mage (Lyralei) for her name
+- **REVEALED AMNESIA** - confessed to not knowing their own identity